netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 Perform the following:

-1. Download the [rbac.yaml](./cpx-bgp-router/rbac.yaml) file and deploy the RBAC rules for Netscaler CPX and the Citrix ingress controller.
+1. Download the [rbac.yaml](./cpx-bgp-router/rbac.yaml) file and deploy the RBAC rules for Netscaler CPX and the Netscaler ingress controller.

         kubectl apply -f rbac.yaml